 Gently and quietly

 Forget about volume, start drawing 2D as gently and as quietly as possible.
-This literally means a whisper (it’s where the fluffy chicks are at).
+This literally means a whisper.
 The reed will stay in pitch and you can establish your position of equilibrium.
-Close your eyes, repeat the approach, and avoid any forceful attack on the reed.
+Close your eyes, repeat the approach and avoid any forceful attack on the reed.
 Let’s take a moment to consider where our control centre is located.
 Without the harp, push from your diaphragm and whisper as loudly as you can, ‘hello Harry, how’s you’re hippo?’
 Try again, whispering harder still.
 Notice how the power is controlled from the back of your throat and supported by the push from your diaphragm.
 Your tongue and lips are redundant.
 This is an important concept.

 No gas leaks